-On graduation, students will have an understanding of the variety of ways in which drama and performance work and how they can be made relevant.
-The course provides a broad understanding of the subject area and opens up a number of diverse career paths.
+On graduation, students will have acquired a rounded experience of how live performance functions, and of the many ways in which drama can be understood and made relevant to contemporary audiences.
+The course provides a wide-ranging knowledge of the subject area and opens up a broad spectrum of diverse career paths.

 The first two years offer the opportunities to work in collaborative, creative experimental workshops, in which students will work to find solutions to the creative staging and performance of classic and contemporary genres and texts.
 Bringing a range of interests and skills (eg acting, directing, dramaturgy, scenography and playwriting), students will share their different perspectives and insights.
 Classes will also cover theatre history and theory which will inform the decisions students make in their creative work.

 Years Three and Four will involve the study of core modules and a series of options (which may vary from year to year) to focus interests in specific areas.
 Year Four will see the completion of a personal final project, which can be performance-based or a written dissertation.